-This independent pan lock is offered for smooth movement along a single axis and to avoid unsolicited rotation in 360 degrees.
+This independent pan lock is offered for smooth movement along a single axis and avoids unsolicited rotation in 360 degrees.

-Merely clicking this lock will restrict the movement of the head on that axis so the photographer can have more precise focus.
+Merely clicking this lock will restrict the head’s movement on that axis so the photographer can have a more precise focus.

 Twist lock for legs